Table of contents

 Nowadays, the sheer variety of WYSIWYG products out there is great, but for the consumer, it can be quite confusing.
 When comparing today’s WYSIWYG editors, it can be tough to find resources with detailed descriptions of the benefits as well as the features each editor has to offer.
 This is far from ideal, however, because a clear features overview is imperative if you are trying to find an editor that is the right fit for your project.

 Many WYSIWYG editors, are very feature-specific and perform well with a limited set of functions.
 They are specialized.
 Other editors, however, offer a complete package.
 They are built to meet virtually any need.
-The Froala editor, as you’ll see in this article, is one of these.
-It offers well-rounded functionality without compromising on the smaller details.

 What is Froala?